Techtonica/curriculum/interviewing/technical-interviewing.md

 something at [Any API](https://any-api.com/?tag=open%20data) for example to provide an API service to use.

-When the student is able to fetch data and render it in their own React app have them manipulate the data in some way.
+When the participant is able to fetch data and render it in their own React app have them manipulate the data in some way.
 For example make every third word of a paragraph all caps.

 ### Check for Understanding

-Have students give eachother whiteboard examples and try to solve problems.
-Also let them pair program using example questions.
-In each example one student will be the interviewer and another will be interviewed.
-Have them also keep time to get a sense of how an interview will feel.
+Participants give each other whiteboard examples to solve and pair program using example questions.
+In each example one participant will be the interviewer and another will be interviewed.
+Time the questions to get a sense of how an interview will feel.